If you have cloudy eyesight due to cataracts, it can impact virtually every area of your life–from reading to seeing your loved ones' faces.

 We are proud to offer small incision cataract surgery to patients in the St. Louis, MO, area.
 Our innovative techniques are the least invasive means of treating cataracts.

 The surgery itself is relatively quick and usually takes under 15 minutes.
-It is an outpatient procedure and you will be released to go home after resting for a short period of time at our office.
+It is an outpatient procedure and you will be released to go home after resting for a short period of time at our surgical facility.

 "The surgery itself is relatively quick and usually takes under 15 minutes."